 Disappointed Beneficiaries – The importance of seeking early advice

 In January the case of Sargeant v Sargeant decided that after 10 years since Probate was granted for her husband, the Claimant (Mrs Mary Sargeant) did not have permission to bring a claim against her husband’s estate.
 The Inheritance (Provision for Family and Dependants) Act 1975, commonly referred to as the 1975 Act, allows for […]Read more

 Death of a sole director/shareholder: What happens next?

-When a sole director shareholder dies, his or her shares automatically pass to their personal representatives (PR’s), being the executors (if there is a valid Will) or the administrators of his or her estate (if the shareholder dies intestate), under section 773 of the Companies Act 2006.
+When a sole director/shareholder dies, his or her shares automatically pass to their personal representatives (PR’s).
+These are the Executors (if there is a valid Will), or the Administrators of his or her Estate (if the shareholder dies intestate), under section 773 of the Companies Act 2006.
 This makes the PR (or whomever they elect […]Read more

 Back to the drawing board for disinherited beneficiaries?

 Melita Jackson died in 2004 at the age of 70 leaving nearly £500,000 to the Blue Cross, the Royal Society for the Protection of Birds and the Royal Society for the Prevention of Cruelty to Animals, cutting her estranged daughter, Heather Ilott, out of her will.
 Mrs Jackson and Mrs Ilott had been estranged for […]Read more